Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning

 Thus, we prioritize \emph{Bayesian} approaches to RL \cite{ghavamzadeh2015bayesian,kamthe2018data} popular in robotics \cite{deisenroth2013gaussian}.
 While many heuristics exist, performance guarantees take the form of Bayesian regret \cite{https://doi.org/10.48550/arxiv.1306.0940}, and predominantly build upon posterior (Thompson) sampling \cite{thompson1933likelihood}.
 In particular, beyond the tabular setting, \cite{osband2014model} establishes a $\tilde{O}(\sigma_R\sqrt{d_K(R)d_E(R)T}+\mathbb{E}[L^*]\sigma_p\sqrt{d_K(P)d_E(P)})$ Bayesian regret for posterior sampling RL (PSRL) combined with greedy action selections with respect to the estimated value.
 Here $L^*$ is a global Lipschitz constant for the future value function, $d_K$ and $d_E$ are Kolmogorov and eluder dimensions, and $R$ and $P$ refers to function classes of rewards and transitions.
 The connection between $H$ and $L$ is left implicit; however, \cite{pmlr-v139-fan21b}[Sec.
 3.2] shows that $L$ can depend exponentially on $H$.
-Similar drawbacks manifests in the Lipschitz parameter of the Bayesian regret bound of \cite{chowdhury2019online}, which extends the former result to continuous spaces through kernelized feature maps.
-However, recently an augmentation of PSRL employs feature embeddings with gaussian (symmetric distribution) dynamics to alleviate this possibly exponential dependence on the episode length \cite{pmlr-v139-fan21b}, yielding the Bayesian regret of $\tilde{\mathcal{O}}(H^{\frac{3}{2}}d\sqrt{T})$ that is polynomial in $H$ and has no dependence on Lipschitz constant $L$.
-Two critical stumbling blocks remain: (i) linear dependence on the input dimension can cause scaling problems to large state and action spaces; and (ii) the requirement that the feature map to be given at the outset of training may not be met.
-Therefore, in this work we address the following question:
+Similar drawbacks manifest in the Lipschitz parameter of the Bayesian regret bound of \cite{chowdhury2019online}, which extends the former result to continuous spaces through kernelized feature maps.
+However, recently an augmentation of PSRL is proposed which employs feature embedding with Gaussian (symmetric distribution) dynamics to alleviate this issue \cite{pmlr-v139-fan21b}, yielding the Bayesian regret of $\tilde{\mathcal{O}}(H^{\frac{3}{2}}d\sqrt{T})$ that is polynomial in $H$ and has no dependence on Lipschitz constant $L$.
+These results are still restricted in the sense that it requires { (i) the transition model target to be Gaussian, (ii) its representational complexity to grow unsustainably large with time.} Therefore, in this work we as the following question:

-\emph{Can we achieve sublinear Bayesian regret both in the number of episodes and the input dimension, without oracle access to a feature map at the outset of training, in continuous space?}
+{ \emph{Can we achieve a trade-off between the Bayesian regret and the posterior representational complexity (aka coreset size) without oracle access to a feature map at the outset of training, in possibly continuous state-action spaces?}}